Communication Disorders and Social Work

 Social Work Courses

-SOWK 2600 Introduction to Social Welfare and Social Work (3) An overview of income maintenance and services to families, children, adolescents, aged and the mentally and physically challenged.
+SOWK 2600 Introduction to Social Welfare and Social Work (3) Overview of individual and societal values and perspectives which impact social policy, programs and services that promote well being for individuals, families, groups and communities.
 Open to non majors.

 SOWK 3601 Social Work Practice and the Agency Experience (3) Presents a generalist framework for practice with individuals, families, groups, organizations and communities.
 Students observe application of this practice framework in social work preactice setting.
 Prerequisites: SOWK 2600